List of The Nanny characters: Maxwell Sheffield

 Maxwell Beverley "Max" Sheffield is the male lead and patriarch of the family, portrayed by actor and British peer Charles Shaughnessy.
 Maxwell is a Broadway theatrical producer of some success, although he seems to remain in the shadow of his main rival, Andrew Lloyd Webber.
 His backstory is established as including an education at Eton College, where he was House President and a classmate of Jeremy Irons (though Eton has House Captains, not House Presidents, and Jeremy Irons was not educated at Eton but at Sherborne School).
 Max is always irritated that he turned down producing the shows Tommy, Hair, and especially Cats, which proved to be a financial windfall for Andrew Lloyd Webber.
 It was revealed in the episode "The Kibbutz" that his business partner, C.C.
 Babcock (who was his secretary at the time), was the one who convinced him to turn down Cats all those years ago.

 Maxwell's wife, Sara, died some years before the start of the series and he has worked closely with C.C. (who had her eyes set on becoming the next Mrs. Sheffield) for almost 20 years.

 Maxwell's busy schedule does not allow him much time to spend with Maggie, Brighton, and Gracie Sheffield so he had to find a nanny; enter Fran Fine.
 He is overprotective of Maggie, not wanting her to date.

-Fran is not book smart, but has practical and common sense, having grown up in a close-knit Jewish family in Flushing, New York.
-This sets the stage for a lot of culture clashes, especially in the early episodes.

-Although Maxwell does not himself hold an aristocratic British title at any point in the series, it is once said that he is the first prominent Sheffield man in generations to not be a titled Peer or Knight, so it is safe to assume that he comes from a historically upper class family with a history of title holding.
+Although Maxwell does not himself hold an aristocratic British title at any point in the series, it is once said that he is the first prominent Sheffield man in generations to not be a titled peer or knight, so it is safe to assume that he comes from a historically upper class family with a history of title holding.